The Gift (essay): Argument

 Mauss's essay focuses on the way that the exchange of objects between groups builds relationships between humans.

 It analyzes the economic practices of archaic societies and finds that they have a common as well as a main practice centered on reciprocal exchange.
 In different archaic and indigenous societies, he finds evidence contrary to the presumptions of modern Western societies about the history and nature of exchange which assert that it is a relatively newer concept and practice.
 He shows that early exchange systems center around the obligations to give, to receive, and, most importantly, to reciprocate.
 They occur between groups, not only individuals, and they are a crucial part of “total phenomena” that work to build not just wealth and alliances marked by economic wants but social solidarity because “the gift” pervades all aspects of the society.
+Mauss calls it, therefore, a "total social fact".
 He uses a comparative method, drawing upon published secondary scholarship on peoples from around the world, but especially the Pacific Northwest (especially potlatch).

 After examining the reciprocal gift-giving practices of each society, he finds in them common features, despite some variation.
 From the disparate evidence, he builds a case for a foundation to human society based on collective (vs. individual) exchange practices.
 In doing so, he refutes the English tradition of liberal thought, such as utilitarianism, as distortions of human exchange practices.
 He concludes by speculating that social welfare programs may be recovering some aspects of the morality of the gift within modern market economies.